Code-Institute-Submissions/Jonasitoelprogramador-Milestone2/README.md

 6. Test: Use the search function directly after having clicked the "refresh markers" button.
 Result: Same result as in first and second tests.

-7. Test: Throughout the above tests, ensure the loading animation behaves consistetly.
+7. Test: Throughout the above tests, ensure the loading animation behaves correctly.
-Result: It does.
+Result: No issues.

 ### User Story Testing